istio/istio/README.md

 ### Auto-injection

-This is optional - kube-inject can be used instead.
+This is optional - `istioctl kube-inject` can be used instead.

-If installed, namespaces can select the injector by setting 'istio-env' label on the namespace.
+If installed, namespaces can select the injector by setting the `istio-env` label on the namespace.

-Only one auto-injector environment should have enableNamespacesByDefault=true, which will apply that environment to any namespace without an explicit istio-env label.
+Only one auto-injector environment should have `enableNamespacesByDefault=true`, which will apply that environment to any namespace without an explicit `istio-env` label.

-If istio-system has set 'enableNamespaceByDefault' you must set 'istio-inject: disabled' label to prevent istio-system from taking over.
-In this case, it is recommended to first install istio-control autoinject with the default disabled, test it, and move the default from istio-system to istio-control.
+If `istio-system` has set `enableNamespaceByDefault` you must set `istio-inject: disabled` label to prevent istio-system from taking over.
+In this case, it is recommended to first install `istio-control` autoinject with the default disabled, test it, and move the default from `istio-system` to `istio-control`.

 ```bash